 For many people in the United States, Labor Day weekend marks the end of summer vacation and the final opportunity for a family getaway before school starts.
 If you're visiting the St. Louis area this Labor Day, there are plenty of festivals and events to celebrate.

 The Great Godfrey Maze opens each year on Labor Day weekend in Robert E. Glazebrook Park in Godfrey, Illinois.
 The 7-acre maze is a tradition in the Metro East and makes for a great day of fun for families.
-In addition to the maze, there are hay rides, a cow train, a zipline, corn slides, and other activities for the kids.
+In addition to the maze, there are hayrides, a cow train, a zip line, corn slides, and other activities for the kids.
 On Labor Day weekend, you can also enter the maze after dark, but you'll have to bring or purchase a flashlight for admittance.

 Take in four days of bicycle racing in four different St. Louis neighborhoods at the Gateway Cup over Labor Day Weekend.
 Pro-am cyclists compete for cash and prizes during the annual event in Lafayette Square, St. Louis Hills, Benton Park, and The Hill.
 There are also recreational and children's rides for amateur cyclists of all abilities.

 If you're looking for an activity that's both fun and educational, you can take a river cruise on the Mississippi River this Labor Day weekend.
-A guide will take you on a 2-hour tour on the 49-passenger River Rambler, sharing information about the history of the river and its important geological features.
-The tour boat has an open air top level and they feature a bar with cocktails for adults and mocktails for kids.
+A guide will take you on an hour-long tour on the 49-passenger River Rambler, sharing information about the history of the river and its important geological features.
+The tour boat has an open-air top level plus a bar with cocktails for adults and mocktails for kids.

 St. Louis might not be the first place you think of when it comes to celebrating Japanese culture, but each Labor Day weekend, the Missouri Botanical Garden hosts one of the oldest and biggest Japanese festivals in the U.S. The event features traditional music, dancing, and storytelling in the authentic Japanese strolling gardens.
 Visitors can learn about the art of origami or attend a traditional tea ceremony.
 Another highlight of the event is the chance to see a real sumo wrestling demonstration.